PCLG: a history of the learning group

 Mountain Gorilla in Bwindi National Park, Uganda (Photo: Cristoffer Crusell via FlickrCC BY 2.0)

-Coordinated by IIED since 2005, the group began as the People and Conservation Learning Group, and the international network was extended to include national chapters in Cameroon, the Democratic Republic of Congo and Uganda.
+Coordinated by IIED since 2005, the group began as the Poverty and Conservation Learning Group, and the international network was extended to include national chapters in Cameroon, the Democratic Republic of Congo and Uganda.

 The group was renamed to the People and Conservation Learning Group in 2019 to reflect the broadening of its thematic focus from poverty and conservation to people and conservation.